micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/micro_ros_build/index.md

   1. Flash
   1. Reset

-In the last step, the micro-controller will establish a connection to the agent and you can inspect the topics and other data then.
+In the last step, the microcontroller will establish a connection to the agent and you can inspect the topics and other data then.
 Right now, we only do that at startup.
-In the future, Micro-ROS will also handle connection establishment during runtime.
+In the future, micro-ROS will also handle connection establishment during runtime.

 Now we'll explain these steps in more details.